honeyhiveai/logger/sdk/python/README.md

 - `session_id` (str, optional): A valid UUIDv4 for the session to correlate with your logs.
 If not provided, one will be generated.
 - `server_url` (str, optional): HoneyHive API server URL.
 Defaults to "https://api.honeyhive.ai" or HH_API_URL env var.
 - `verbose` (bool, optional): Print detailed error messages for debugging.
 Defaults to False.
+- `verify` (bool, optional): Whether to verify SSL certificates.
+Defaults to True.
+Set to False to disable SSL verification (not recommended for production).
+- `ca_bundle_path` (str, optional): Path to a custom CA bundle file for SSL certificate verification.

 **Returns:**
 - `str`: The session ID (UUIDv4)